In Part 1 of this series of posts, we trained a Mixture Density Network to capture a heteroscedastic conditional probability distribution.

 - Array broadcasting in

-: https://docs.scipy.org/doc/numpy/user/theory.broadcasting.html - Implicit array expansion in MATLAB: https://uk.mathworks.com/help/matlab/ref/bsxfun.html
+numpy: https://docs.scipy.org/doc/numpy/user/theory.broadcasting.html - Implicit array expansion in MATLAB: https://uk.mathworks.com/help/matlab/ref/bsxfun.html

 - My code for this post: See https://github.com/ig248/deepquantiles/blob/master/notebooks/mdn_sampling.ipynb